amione/photo_blog_rebuild/about.md

 ## What is this?

 This is just a site I use to post photos and test things.
-It also lets me have the andrew@mione.org email address, which is useful.
+It also lets me have the andrew@mione dot org email address, which is useful.
 If someone wants to sell me mione.com, contact me.

 </div>